Realizing the interacting resonant level model using a quantum dot detector: Abstract

 \section{Abstract}

-The interacting resonant level model is the simplest quantum impurity model to display strongly correlated effects in mesoscopic systems, which triggered its extensive theoretical study.
-However, to date, there have not been any realizations of the model with controllable interaction parameters, and thus the detailed predictions could not be confirmed.
-Here we use a recently developed approach to Anderson orthogonality catastrophe physics, using a charge detector coupled to a quantum dot system, to devise a simple experimental system that could display IRLM behavior, and detail its predictions.
-At the same time, the mapping to IRLM allows us to determine the interaction parameter of the charge detector using simple experimental probes.
+The interacting resonant level model (IRLM) is the simplest quantum impurity model to display strongly correlated effects in mesoscopic systems, which triggered its extensive theoretical study.
+However, to date, there have not been any realizations of the model with controllable interaction parameter, and thus the detailed predictions could not be confirmed.
+Here we use a recently developed approach to Anderson orthogonality catastrophe physics, using a charge detector coupled to a quantum dot (QD) system, to devise a simple experimental system which could display IRLM behavior, and detail its predictions.
+At the same time, the mapping to IRLM allows to determine the interaction parameter of the charge detector using simple experimental probes.